 - Scholarship and academic excellence in traditional disciplines in the Humanities, Social Sciences, Natural Sciences/Mathematics and the Arts.

 - An interdisciplinary approach to important areas that cross or transcend the boundaries of traditional disciplines, including world peace, the environment, and the nature of knowledge.

 - An international outlook extending liberal arts education beyond Western cultures to encompass the perspectives and achievements of other members of the world community.

 - Commitment to experiential learning on and off campus as well as abroad, requiring students to apply and extend what has been learned in the classroom.

 Aspiration: Who do we want to be?

-Be a better place for academically ambitious students to achieve their potential and lead successful and fulfilling lives.
+Earn the reputation as the best place for academically ambitious students to achieve their potential and lead successful and fulfilling lives.

 Where will we play/focus?

 We will focus on how our 21st century liberal education can help students solve complex problems, collaborate with diverse groups, live engaged lives, be resilient to failure, think for themselves, and be agents of change.

 How will we create superior value to succeed?